bicycle-codes/identity/README.md

 -------

 This module is agnostic about storage.
-You would want to save the identity object to a database or soemthing, which is easy to do because it is encrypted "at rest".
+You would want to save the identity object to a database or something, which is easy to do because it is encrypted "at rest".

 ## install
 ```